-Through the years, I've devised all kinds of strategies for inspiring my own kids to want to eat their greens, without having to resort to sneak or hide them in dishes or bargain with my son and daughter in order to consume them.
+Through the years, I’ve devised all kinds of strategies for inspiring my own kids to want to eat their greens, without having to resort to sneaking or hiding them in dishes or bargain with them in order to consume them.

 Green Ice Pops, Green Apple Juice and Spinach Cake Muffins are among Kenya and Chloe’s green-rich afternoon snack favorites, and Green Machine Pizza and Green Mac and Cheese are also mealtime go-to’s.
 However, on a night when I’m serving something like salmon or chicken, I like to get my greens in with these Sautéed Collard Greens.
 With the help of my friend and gardening guru Lauri, we started growing nutrient packed collard greens in our garden years ago, and since they grow like weeds, we always have plenty of them on hand for recipes like this one.
 Sautéed with a smokey piece of bacon and a few cloves of garlic, the collards remain emerald green after cooking and are truly irresistible.

 Who knew going green could be this easy and delicious?
 Just ask your little ones after they try this recipe!